sonisarm/Technical-validation-of-imputation/2_Genotype_mismatches.md

 ```

 In my dataset, I found a clear distinction between indidividuals with high (15%)
 and low (5%) proportion of mismatches.
-It is meaningful to plot these separate
+It is meaningful to plot the individuals
-groups of individuals separately.
+separately and check if we see any differences.

 ``` r